-Our Component Products Segment sells to a diverse customer base with only one customer representing 10% or more of our Component Products Segment's sales in 2021 (United States Postal Service representing 16%).
-Our Component Products Segment's largest ten customers accounted for approximately 51% of its sales in 2021.
+Our Component Products Segment sells to a diverse customer base with only two customers representing 10% or more of our Component Products Segment's sales in 2022 (United States Postal Service - 14% and Malibu Boats, LLC - 12%).
+Our Component Products Segment's largest ten customers accounted for approximately 52% of its sales in 2022.